GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_fedintegration.md

 ### Co-simulation Execution

 In this tutorial, we have covered how to integrate federates into a co-simulation using the PyHELICS API.
 Integration covers configuration of federates and registration of communication connections.
-Execution of the co-simulation is done the same as with the Base Example, with a runner JSON we sent to `helics_cli`.
+Execution of the co-simulation is done the same as with the Base Example, using a runner JSON.
 The runner JSON has not changed from the Base Example:

 ```json
 {